pierreglaser/jupyter-slurm-setup-instructions/README.md

 ### Miniconda

-- Miniconda contains conda and its dependencies (a minimal `Python` distribution, with far fewer packages than the anaconda distribution) and can be easily installed, as described belos.
+Miniconda contains conda and its dependencies (a minimal `Python` distribution, with far fewer packages than the anaconda distribution) and can be easily installed, as described belos.

 ### Miniforge

-- Miniforge fulfills the same purpose as miniforge, but supports more computer architecture, and the use of conda-forge as a default channel.
+Miniforge fulfills the same purpose as miniforge, but supports more computer architecture, and the use of conda-forge as a default channel.

+### Mambaforge

+`mambaforge` is a version of `miniforge` which replaces `conda` by [https://github.com/mamba-org/mamba](mamba), is a reimplementation of conda in C++.

-## How to quickly install a `conda`-based package manager:
+## How to quickly install a `conda`-based package manager

+The following section contains instructions on how to setup `mambaforge` in your machine.
+Similar instructions for other conda distribution variants (such as miniforge or miniconda) can be found online.

 ### Requirements